Sainitu/100-days-of-Code/Log.md

 **Today's Progress**: I've gone through an question on leetcode.

-**Thoughts** I solve this problem with no issue But I can say it is a nice logical coding question.
+**Thoughts** I solve this problem with no issue But I can say it is a nice logical question that requires you mind properly.

 **Link(s) to work**
 1. [first-unique-character-in-a-string](https://leetcode.com/problems/first-unique-character-in-a-string/submissions/885832360/)